A homeowners guide to making a flood insurance claim

 Following this meeting, the Loss Adjuster will submit a detailed report to the insurance company on the circumstances surrounding the flood.
 He or she will also make a recommendation on whether the insurer should accept liability and agree to pay your claim – or not.
 They will also decide whether the limits of your insurance policy are sufficient; if not, you face a problem with underinsurance.

-Your option: If you are unsatisfied with the Loss Adjuster’s initial report you have the right to challenge the findings.
+Your option: If you are unsatisfied with the Loss Adjuster’s report you have the right to challenge the findings.
 A Loss Assessor will work on your behalf to ensure you receive everything you are entitled to.
 The most common issue for policyholders at this stage is underinsurance, your Loss Assessor will talk you through how to make the most effective use of your budget if underinsurance affects your claim.

 Step 6.
 Appointment of emergency contractors.